dalabi91/README-Generator/generatedREADME.md

   undefined

   ![GitHub license](https://img.shields.io/badge/license-undefined-blue.svg)
-  This product is covered by the undefined license.
+  This product is covered by an undefined license.

   ## Contributing
   Please refer to project  README for more information